search ]

 Errors - Google Search Console

-It’s recommended to regularly check the Coverage tab to see which errors and issues exist on your site.
+It’s recommended to regularly check the Indexing tab to see which errors and issues exist on your site.
 Pay special attention to extreme changes in the graph, as they might indicate a serious issue with the site’s scanning.

 Tip – Make Sure Excluded Pages Should Be Excluded